codeandpepper/janush/docusaurus/docs/getting-started.md

 # Getting Started

-0. Checkout our tutorial on how to use Janush!
+### First we advise to checkout our video tutorial on how to use Janush!

  <LiteYouTubeEmbed
         id="UNJBo8q4I4o"
-        title="Janush - tutorial"
+        title="Janush - video tutorial"
+        poster="sddefault"
     />

 ## Set up project